tryscer/flock/flock-music.md

 ​	The black girl is young, lithe... but not wearing her yellow Buzz uniform.
 She's tapping Barry on the shoulder and he turns around, surprised...
 ​	"Aren't you that Cigarette girl I hired?"
 ​	"Hi, boss," she's shouting over the music.
 She's wearing a yellow dress that twirls as she's dancing in front of his rigid figure.
 ​	The round clearing made by the Eddie's steam pillar remains a stable bubble in the middle of the room.
-Every now and then a dancer wanders in, showing some dance moves.
-The nameless dances, inspired by the alien drumming, seem to me like they are trying to re-summon the steam pillar.
+Every now and then a dancer wanders in, showing some dance moves, then backs away.
+The nameless dances, inspired by the alien drumming, seem to me like they are meant to re-summon the steam pillar.
 ​	"All the girls you hired are here tonight.
 We're all with the UR," the cigarette girl says to Barry.
 ​	"I am what?"
 Barry shouts back.
 ​	"The U-R," the cigarette girl shouts back.